 The main treatment options for confluent and reticulated papillomatosis are antimicrobials.
 Confluent and reticulated papillomatosis is usually asymptomatic.
 Treatment can help with emotional distress and cosmetic appearance.

 First-line treatment is oral minocycline.
-Minocycline 50 mg twice a day for 6 weeks produces a good response with minimal side effects.
+Minocycline 50 mg twice a day for six weeks produces a good response with minimal side effects.
 Possible side effects include drug-induced hypersensitivity, drug-induced lupus, pigment changes, and vestibular toxicity.
 It is a category D medication and is not recommended in pregnancy.
 Azithromycin is a good alternative and can be used in pregnancy because of its category B rating.
-Azithromycin 500 mg once a day for 2 weeks and azithromycin 500 mg three times a week for 3 weeks can improve the appearance of confluent and reticulated papillomatosis.
-Oral clarithromycin 500 mg once a day for 5 weeks and erythromycin 1000 mg daily for 6 weeks have been shown to produce a good response.
+Azithromycin 500 mg once a day for two weeks and azithromycin 500 mg three times a week for three weeks can improve the appearance of confluent and reticulated papillomatosis.
+Oral clarithromycin 500 mg once a day for five weeks and erythromycin 1000 mg daily for six weeks have been shown to produce a good response.
 These antibiotics are effective because they are antibacterial and anti-inflammatory.
 The anti-inflammatory response of tetracyclines is due to their inhibition metalloproteinases, hydrolases, phospholipase A2, TNF-a, IL-1B, and IL-6.
 Macrolides work through inhibiting IL-8 and decreasing neutrophil oxidative burst.

 The use of antifungals is due in large part to the previous theory that Malassezia furfur causes confluent and reticulated papillomatosis.
-Topical selenium sulfide applied once a day for 3 weeks and then once a week for another 3 weeks produced a good response, but this could be due to its keratolytic properties.
-Other antifungals, such as ketoconazole, tolnaftate, and itraconazole, have worked but recurrences were common.
+Topical selenium sulfide applied once a day for three weeks and then once a week for another three weeks produced a good response, but this could be due to its keratolytic properties.
+Other antifungals, such as ketoconazole, tolnaftate, and itraconazole, have worked, but recurrences were common.

 Topical therapy and other treatments

 Primary care providers and mid-levels are often the first to see patients with skin problems.
 In some cases, the diagnosis may be difficult.
 In such cases, a referral to a dermatologist is recommended.
-Confluent and reticulated papillomatosis is usually asymptomatic.
+Nurse practitioner dermatology and specialty-trained dermatology nurses are involved in the diagnosis, follow up, and patient education.
+Pharmacists review presciptions, check for drug-drug interactions, and also education Confluent and reticulated papillomatosis is usually asymptomatic.
 When confluent and reticulated papillomatosis is diagnosed, the initial treatment is with antimicrobials.
 Treatment can help with emotional distress and cosmetic appearance.
 Patients should be advised to keep the skin moisturized and avoid prolonged exposure to the sun.
-(Level V)
+[Level V]

 |||Lee SW,Loo CH,Tan WC, Confluent and reticulated papillomatosis: Case series of 3 patients from Kedah, Malaysia and literature review.
 The Medical journal of Malaysia.
 2018 Oct; [PubMed PMID: 30350820]|